Will students be returning to campus for the Fall 2020 semester?

 - Wear a face mask if you are sick.

 - Clean and disinfect frequently touched surface daily.

 - All university-sponsored travel to, from, and through Centers for Disease Control and Prevention (CDC) Warning Level 3 travel notice countries is prohibited.
-CDC Warning Level 3 travel notice areas currently include China, South Korea, Iran, and Italy.
-The CDC also recommends that all travelers returning from Level 2 travel notice areas (including most recently, Japan), also follow the 14-day self-quarantine.
+CDC Warning Level 3 travel notice areas currently include China, The United Kingdom, the Schengen Region of Europe, Iran, and Brazil.
+The CDC also recommends that all travelers returning from Level 2 travel notice areas also follow the 14-day self-quarantine.